ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ydbops restart --started >2024-03-13T17:00:00Z
 ```

-It might be convenient if you want to restart only the nodes which have an uptime of more than several minutes,
-because the other ones have just restarted recently.
+It might be convenient to restart only the nodes that have been up for over a few minutes, as the others have just restarted recently.

 ### Restarting based on version